 Here are reasons rain showerheads are worth fitting:

-- Easy installation – Unlike other showerheads, rain showerheads are easy to install.
+• Easy installation – Unless you make shower pipe adjustments, rain showerheads are easy to install.
 They mostly come with threading which you only need to screw to the hose pipe.

-- Easy cleaning – Given that rain showerheads are more extensive, they allow you to easily clean them using household agents like white vinegar, baking soda, or coke.
+• Easy cleaning – Given that rain showerheads are larger, there are fewer small nooks and crannies.
+You can easily clean them using household agents like white vinegar, baking soda, or soda.

-- Water conservation – Not only do rain showerheads promise good water flor, but they also save on wastage.
+• Water conservation – Not only do rain showerheads promise good water flow, but they also save on wastage.
 Most of them come with regulators for preventing excessive flow, which saves you expensive water bills.

 Now, here are the drawbacks of rain showerheads: